 ANIMAL CARE AND WELFARE OVERVIEW

 Living Exhibits operates interactive elasmobranchs and avian exhibits at zoos and aquariums throughout North America.
-Current locations of Living Exhibits Interactive animal programs include the St. Louis Zoo, the Memphis Zoo, Gulf World in Panama City Beach, Vancouver Aquarium and Mystic Aquarium.
-A new Avian exhibit will be opening at the Buffalo Zoo next spring with more planned for 2019.
-Living Exhibits has built and managed exhibits at over 25 locations during the past 12 years.
+Current locations of Living Exhibits Interactive animal programs include the St. Louis Zoo, the Memphis Zoo, Fort Worth Zoo, Gulf World in Panama City Beach, Mystic Aquarium and Buffalo Zoo.
+Living Exhibits has built and managed exhibits at over 25 locations during the past 13 years.

 All Living Exhibits programs are interactive and feature either Stingrays & Sharks or Birds of Australian origin.
 Our Stingray & Shark interactive exhibit include Cownose and Southern Stingrays and Bonnethead, White Spotted and Brown Banded Bamboo Sharks.
 Avian Exhibits are comprised of Budgerdiers, Cockatiels, Superb Parrots, Princess of Wales Parrots and Kookaburras.